tomhuntx/ast-technical-assessment/README.md

 ## Notes

-- .NET 10 and VS 2022 recommended
+- .NET 10 SDK and Node.js 18+ are required and VS 2022 is recommended
 - No separate frontend startup is required
 - The app uses dummy data and placeholder images for demonstration purposes
 - Unit testing was not added due to time constraints but I have a strong understanding of nUnit, xUnit, and more